 The Flather scheme ? is a radiation condition on the normal, depth-mean transport across the open boundary.
 It takes the form where U is the depth-mean velocity normal to the boundary and η is the sea surface height, both from the model.
 The subscript e indicates the same fields from external sources.
-The speed of external gravity waves is given by $c = \sqrt{gh}$, and h is the depth of the water column.
+The speed of external gravity waves is given by $c=\sqrt{gh}$, and h is the depth of the water column.
 The depth-mean normal velocity along the edge of the model domain is set equal to the external depth-mean normal velocity, plus a correction term that allows gravity waves generated internally to exit the model boundary.
-Note that the sea-surface height gradient in Equation 8.12 is a spatial gradient across the model boundary, so that η_e is defined on the T points with nbrdta = 1 and η is defined on the T points with nbrdta = 2.
-U and U_e are defined on the U or V points with nbrdta = 1, ie. between the two T grid points.
+Note that the sea-surface height gradient in Equation 8.12 is a spatial gradient across the model boundary, so that η_e is defined on the T points with nbrdta=1 and η is defined on the T points with nbrdta=2.
+T0 and T1 are defined on the T2 points with T3 are defined on the T4 points with T5 points with T6 points.

-$$U = U_e + \frac{c}{h} \left(\eta - \eta_e \right), \qquad (8.12)$$
+$$U = U_e + \frac{c}{h} \left(\eta - \eta_e \right), \tag{8.12}$$